-Our wonderful menu adds to the historic feel of our cruise.
 Much of what nourishes us all week comes from local farms and Annie’s ever expanding garden.
 The eggs come from her chickens, the meat from down the road, and the cheese from the top, award-winning cheese-makers in the state.
-To begin with, the highest quality and freshest of ingredients allows for simple yet elegant meals that are both healthy and charming.
+The highest quality and freshest ingredients allow for simple yet elegant meals that are both healthy and charming.

-Each morning, as you lay snug in your berth, Annie is up stoking the fire of her Cottage Crawford wood stove as she churns out the day’s pies and breads, such as caramelized onion bread, Irish soda bread or whole wheat and walnut bread.
-As you wake to the rich smell of freshly brewed coffee, roasted locally, Annie is cooking a delightful breakfast feast – whether it’s fresh baked muffins, boiled eggs, homemade granola, yogurt and dried fruit, or Maine blueberry pancakes, slab bacon and sliced melon.
+Each morning, as you lay snug in your berth, Annie is up stoking the fire of her Cottage Crawford wood stove as she churns out the day’s desserts and breads.
+The rich smell of freshly brewed coffee, roasted locally, greets you as you arrive on deck while Annie is cooking a delightful breakfast feast for everyone – it could be fresh baked muffins, boiled eggs, and homemade granola or poached eggs, English muffins, and house-made cured salmon.

 “…The food was magnificent!
 The fact that we never saw the same meal twice was such a treat.
 And the fact that you created all those culinary masterpieces out of that wooden box on deck and on that wood burning stove below deck makes the feat all the more impressive.
 The lobster bake on the deserted island, just as your brochure said, was definitely a highlight of the trip.”

 ~ Patricia R. from Ohio